python/cpython/Doc/library/socket.rst

    Unix manual page :manpage:`inet(3)` for details.

-   If the IPv4 address string passed to this function is invalid, :exc:`socket.error` will be raised.
+   If the IPv4 address string passed to this function is invalid, :exc:`OSError` will be raised.
 Note that exactly what is valid depends on the underlying C implementation of :c:func:`inet_aton`.

    :func:`inet_aton` does not support IPv6, and :func:`inet_pton` should be used